Early Childhood Education

 To prepare effective teachers who are knowledgeable in Developmentally Appropriate Practices (DAP),Connecticut State Standards and the cycle of intentional teaching, as well as the most current trends in the field of early childhood education.
 We strive to create qualified, reflective early childhood education practitioners ready to work in diverse inclusive settings to support the children, families and communities they serve.
 This is accomplished through the implementation of a relationship based; high quality hands-on curriculum that meets the academic and social emotional needs of the individual student.
 Our goal is to meet the academic, training and workforce needs of the early childhood community in the 10-town region.

 The Vision and Mission changed slightly over the past seven years in that we recognize as a program the need to be aware of our student’s social emotional needs and individualizing to meet those needs.
 In addition as a program, we have recognized the importance of developing our students to be ready to work in diverse settings and to have the tools necessary to meet those challenges.

-The Norwalk Community College Early Childhood Program espouses the following core values:
+The CT State Norwalk Early Childhood Program espouses the following core values:

 Quality Instruction: evidenced by meeting NAEYC Higher Education standards.

 Relationship Based Practices: evidenced by responsiveness to student needs, including access, diversity and intense advising.